 Record types can be used to define the hour information to be recorded in working hours registration.
 The calculation rules for record types are salary model specific.
 For example, a record type named "Overtime" may have different calculation rules for hourly paid employees and monthly salaried employees.
 However, in working hours registration, the type appears with the same name in both salary models according to the header information.

-You can add a new record type using the Add new record type button.
+Add a new record type by selecting the Add new record type button.

 Help: Creating a record type visible on the payslip